-Students with disabilities should send their documentation to DR instead of the Admission office.
-Documentation sent to other offices on campus does not guarantee that the DR office will receive it.
+Students with disabilities should send their documentation to Accessibility and Accommodations instead of the Admission office.
+Documentation sent to other offices on campus does not guarantee that the Accessibility and Accommodations office will receive it.

 An important issue for potential and current college students with disabilities is to understand the differences between the application of disability rights laws in secondary and post-secondary institutions.
 The most basic distinction between services for students with disabilities in high school and college is secondary settings are geared towards least restrictive settings whereas post-secondary institutions are obligated to provide access.
 In other words more responsibility is placed on student initiative in higher education.

 A student’s responsibilities dramatically increase as they move from secondary to postsecondary education.
 The chart below illustrates differences between secondary and post-secondary obligations of students with accommodation requests.

 |Services provided under IDEA or Section 504||Services provided under Section 504 of the Rehabilitation Act and The Americans with Disabilities Act|

 |School district responsible for identifying and evaluating disability at no cost to student or family||Student must self identify and provide documentation of disability|

 |Special education teacher liaison and buffer between student, other teachers, administrators, and parents||Student responsible for self-advocacy|

 |The decision to receive accommodations is made by educators and parents.
 Students have little or no choice||Student can choose not to seek services and accommodations and can choose to function independently